 You will be able to earn more points if your fellow classmates like and discuss your Posts, so consider that when you do post or comment.
 Posting things that are well-written and relevant will get more students to read and respond to your Posts, which will allow you to earn your points more quickly.
 Also, remember that this is a course community and any good community requires conversations and interactions between people.
 Try to initiate and maintain actual back-and-forth dialogue with your classmates.
 The Posts and Comments you create are not really for me; they are for the whole class.

-Be aware that there are search and filter functions to the right at the very top of the feed so you can find easily find posts by things like topic, author, or date.
+Be aware that there are search and filter functions to the right of the feed so you can easily find posts by topic, author, or date.

 If you have any questions, raise them in Comments below!

 As always, talk about anything interesting and course-related, including asking good questions that you might not be clear on from other course materials.
 If you need an idea to get a good conversation started, you could post video clips from your favorite movies, tag them with the appropriate class Topic(s), and tell everyone why you think they are good (or bad!) illustrations of that course Topic.
 I've posted my own response to show what I mean and because, nerdy as it may sound, I love talking about this stuff.